BOOK FOOD EXPERIENCES

 A child's hands work on an origami crane

 Interested in Japanese crafts?
-Here are two stationary and craft supply megastores in Shinjuku that can get you started.
+Here are two stationery and craft supply megastores in Shinjuku that can get you started.

-Sekaido is a five-floor paradise of stationary and art supplies in Shinjuku, with an art gallery on the sixth floor.
-Here, you can find Japanese art supplies like stationary, Japanese calligraphy tools, manga drawing supplies, a whole floor of picture frames, and even Japanese fans and scrolls.
+Sekaido is a paradise of stationary and art supplies in Shinjuku, with an art gallery on the 6th floor.
+Here, you can find Japanese art supplies like stationery, Japanese calligraphy tools, manga drawing supplies, a whole floor of picture frames, and even Japanese fans and scrolls.
 If your interests lean more towards sewing projects, visit Odakaya Shinjuku for fabric, buttons, ribbon and lace, embroidery supplies, yarn and knitting tools, dyes, and more.
-Come pick up a Japanese sashiko embroidery kit or aizome (indigo) dyed fabric and get started on your next project.
+Come pick up a Japanese sashiko embroidery kit or aizome (indigo) dyed fabric and start your next project.

-9. See Van Gogh’s Sunflowers at the Sompo Museum of Art
+8. See Van Gogh's "Sunflowers" at the Sompo Museum of Art

 Woman walks by the Sompo Museum of Art

 The Sompo Museum of Art is a small museum that features work by Japanese and European artists.
-It was originally opened in 1976 as the Seiji Togo Museum of Art but was renamed when it moved to its current location in Shinjuku, a building whose architecture features soft curves inspired by Togo’s work.
-Notably, the Sompo Museum is the only place in Asia where you can view a painting from one of Vincent Van Gogh’s Sunflowers series.
+It opened in 1976 as the Seiji Togo Museum of Art but was renamed when it moved to its current location in Shinjuku, a building whose architecture features soft curves inspired by Togo's work.
+Notably, the Sompo Museum of Art is the only place in Asia where you can view a painting from Vincent Van Gogh's Sunflowers series.

 Hanazono shrine

 An Edo-era Shinto shrine in the center of Shinjuku, Hanazono Shrine is dedicated to Inari Okami, the Japanese god of trade and success in business.
-Several smaller shrines within the grounds are dedicated to other deities, like a kitsune fox shrine with a tunnel of torii gates and the Geino Asama Shrine where actors, singers, and entertainers pray prior to performing.
-The shrine holds several festivals including the Reitaisai Festival in late May which features a plethora of street food stalls, and portable mikoshi shrines carried around the neighborhood on the backs of white-robed participants.
+Several smaller shrines within the grounds are devoted to other deities, like a kitsune fox shrine with a tunnel of torii gates and the Geino Asama Shrine, where actors, singers, and entertainers come to pray before a big performance.
+The shrine holds several festivals throughout the year, notably the Reitaisai Festival in late May.

 Shinjuku Chuo Park illumination at night

-Shinjuku Chuo Park offers seasonal greenery and a refreshing breather for locals in the very center of the city, with the Tokyo Metropolitan Government Building and Park Hyatt looming large overhead.
-The sprawling lawns are prime picnicking spots, while skaters can enjoy the concrete square located by the fountain (the so-called “Shinjuku Niagara Falls”).
-Parkers Tokyo houses a bouldering gym and yoga studio, as well as a casual restaurant; with a Starbucks just next door.
+Shinjuku Chuo Park offers seasonal greenery and a refreshing breather for locals in the very center of the city, with the Tokyo Metropolitan Government Building and Park Hyatt looming overhead.
+The sprawling lawns are prime picnicking spots, while skaters can enjoy the concrete square by the fountain (the so-called "Shinjuku Niagara Falls").
+Parkers Tokyo houses a bouldering gym, yoga studio, and a casual restaurant, with a Starbucks just next door.
 Come soak up some rays and people-watch from the terrace seating.

-12. Visit the Tokyo Metropolitan Government Building free observatory
+11. Visit the Tokyo Metropolitan Government Building Free Observatory

 Tokyo Metropolitan Government Building on a sunny day

 The Tokyo Metropolitan Government Building is the city hall of the 23 wards of Tokyo.
-An imposing structure designed by architect Kenzo Tange, it boasts observatories in both the north and south towers—and they’re completely free to enter.
+An imposing structure designed by architect Kenzo Tange, it boasts free-to-enter observatories in both the north and south towers.
 Head to the 45th floor to pick up some souvenirs and take in the view of Tokyo.
 On a clear winter day, Mt.
-Fuji is often visible in the distance; at nighttime, an expansive, twinkling nightscape comes to life.
+Fuji is often visible in the distance.
+At nighttime, an expansive, twinkling nightscape comes to life.

-13. Have a drink at Park Hyatt Hotel, à la Lost in Translation
+12. Have a Drink at Park Hyatt Tokyo, à la Lost in Translation

 The dining room of the Park Hyatt Tokyo Hotel

-The Park Hyatt Tokyo has three restaurants and two bars, including the famous New York Grill & Bar, which features a 360-degree panoramic view of the city from the 52nd floor.
-You might recognize it from Lost in Translation as the place where Bill Murray and Scarlett Johannson’s characters first meet during a serendipitous nightcap.
+Park Hyatt Tokyo has three restaurants and two bars, including the famous New York Grill & Bar, which features a 360-degree panoramic view of the city from the 52nd floor.
+You might recognize this hotel from Sofia Coppola's Lost in Translation as the place where Bill Murray and Scarlett Johannson's characters first meet during a serendipitous nightcap.

 For modern Japanese cuisine, visit Kozue on the 40th floor.
 Or, Girandole offers all-day dining, including both Japanese and Western breakfasts for hotel guests (though you can also check out these other Shinjuku breakfast spots).